Keisler's order is not simple (and simple theories may not be either): Further discussion and open questions

 {Indeed, we originally built the precursor to the present theories in \cite{MiSh:1140} to witness Keisler-incomparability with the $T_{k+1,k}$'s.
 The role of the new theory in \cite{MiSh:1140}, this precursor of the $T_\xm$'s, was in some sense to replace a certain canonical non-low theory in the known, non-ZFC incomparability arguments \cite{ulrich}, \cite{MiSh:F1530}.
 We might describe these theories as containing enough of a finite approximation to forking to retain incomparability, but without actually forking.
 We verified in $\ref{k11}$ above that the theory of \cite{MiSh:1140} fits in the present framework, though the background Boolean algebras in the two papers are quite different.
 What does this picture tell us about the building blocks of complexity in simple theories?
 What interesting non-trivial interactions may occur within simplicity between the weak avatars of forking $($the uniform inconsistency along various finite quotient sets$)$ in the $T_\xm$'s, and the inconsistency arising from amalgamation in the $T_{n,k}$'s?}

-\subsubsection{$G$.
+\subsubsection{$I$.
 Hypergraph regularity.}

 Not unrelated to Problem \ref{prob5}, the above discussion of graphs and hypergraphs suggests the following speculative question.
 The theories we have built in the present paper are really fundamentally graphs (layered across predicates).
 The key relation is a binary relation, and the key underlying densities are densities of bipartite graphs.
 Is uniform incomparability across a family necessarily a graph (binary) phenomenon?
-Recalling that the hypergraph analogues of Szemer\'edi phenomena are known \cite{gowers}, \cite{rnssk}, \cite{tao} we may ask: \begin{qst} Is there a true ``hypergraph analogue'' of our construction?
-For instance, can one construct a family of simple theories whose only forking comes from equality, by analogy to what we have done here, which reflect in some fundamental way the densities of certain families of finite 3-uniform hypergraphs, and which themselves form a higher layer of uniform incomparability phenomena in Keisler's order which is not explained by their restrictions to graphs? \end{qst}
+Recalling that the hypergraph analogues of Szemer\'edi phenomena are known \cite{gowers}, \cite{rnssk}, \cite{tao} we may ask:\footnote{Added in revision: Part of this question, constructing theories which are hypergraph analogues of the theories $T_\xm$, is now addressed in \cite{MiSh:1206}.}

+\begin{qst} Is there a true ``hypergraph analogue'' of our construction?
+For instance, can one construct a family of simple theories whose only forking comes from equality, by analogy to what we have done here, which reflect in some fundamental way the densities of certain families of finite 3-uniform hypergraphs, and which themselves form a higher layer of uniform incomparability phenomena in Keisler's order which is not explained by their restrictions to graphs?\end{qst}

 Understanding in either direction may significantly change our understanding of dividing lines in simple theories.